Frequently Asked Questions

 5. How are sewer charges calculated when I am watering my lawn or filling my pool?

-If you live in Hamilton County, the Metropolitan Sewer District bills sewage on one- and two-family residential homes according to how much water they use in their winter billing period (the billing periods that end with meter readings in January, February and March).
+If you live in Hamilton County, the Metropolitan Sewer District bills sewage on one- and two-family residential homes according to how much water they use in their winter billing period (the billing periods that end with meter readings in January, February, and March).
 For the rest of that year, if you use more water than what you used in these winter months, you will only be billed sewage up to the average amount that was used during these months.
-See City of Mason's website.
+See the City of Mason's website.

 6. How do I report an "outside" water main leak or break?

-To view all current leaks and breaks visit https://www.cincinnati-oh.gov/water/leaks-and-breaks/
+To view all current leaks and breaks, visit https://www.cincinnati-oh.gov/water/leaks-and-breaks/

-To report a new leak or break visit https://cagis.hamilton-co.org/311// or call 513-591-7700, 24 hours a day, including weekends and holidays.
+To report a new leak or break, visit https://cagis.hamilton-co.org/311// or call 513-591-7700, 24 hours a day, including weekends and holidays.
 Be sure to give the exact street address with the nearest cross street.
 GCWW will investigate all reported leaks and breaks.
-The property owner is responsible for all service line and plumbing on private property.
+The property owner is responsible for their service line and plumbing on private property.
 The owner is also responsible for protecting the meter from damage caused by freezing or other hazards.

 Water Quality Questions